AMISO-MY/amiso-my.github.io/docs/_iso/IPhO.md

 # Format

-The competition consists of two examination which are theoretical examination and practical examination.*​​​​​​*
+The competition consists of two examination which are theoretical examination and practical examination.

 The theoretical examination lasts 5 hours and consists of three questions.
 Usually these questions involve more than one part.